-- Use colors to put everything into orders.
-I use colors to make the Excel more clear and easy to read.
+- Use colors to put everything into order.
+I use colors to make Excel more clear and easy to read.
 I use for formulas white and for things fed in manually the blue color.
-In this way I know what are the drivers of a specific analysis (the staff in blue).
+In this way, I know what are the drivers of a specific analysis (the staff in blue).
 Sometimes I also use orange to mark things from different sheets.
-Have a look at analysis that is using such coding
+Have a look at the analysis that is using such coding

 - Master sheet.
-For bigger analysis it is worth putting a master sheet that has a table of content with links to all sheets in the file.
-In this way the file is easier to navigate.
-In every sheet I also put a back word with hyperlink to the Master sheet.
-In this way I am 2 clicks away from any sheet no matter how big the file.
-Have a look at analysis that is using such Master sheet
+For a bigger analysis, it is worth putting a master sheet that has a table of content with links to all sheets in the file.
+In this way, the file is easier to navigate.
+In every sheet, I also put a backword with a hyperlink to the Master sheet.
+In this way, I am 2 clicks away from any sheet no matter how big the file.
+Have a look at the analysis that is using such a Master sheet

 - Essential Excel for Business Analysts and Consultants

-- Excel Pivot Tabels for Management Consultants & Business Analysts
+- Excel Pivot Tables for Management Consultants & Business Analysts

 - Financial Modeling in Excel